 Pew Research Center provides its research – free of charge – as a public service to policymakers, researchers, journalists and the general public, and encourages the use of our material in its original form.

-Statement of Neutrality
+Statement of neutrality

-As a strictly nonpartisan, non-advocacy organization, we do not grant permission for reprints, links, citations or other uses of our data and analysis that in any way imply that Pew Research endorses a cause, candidate, issue, party, product, business or religion.
-(Please see our full terms & conditions.)
+As a strictly nonpartisan, non-advocacy organization, we do not grant permission for reprints, links, citations or other uses of our data and analysis that in any way imply that Pew Research Center endorses a cause, candidate, issue, party, product, business or religion.

 You DO NOT need permission to:

 Cite Pew Research Center findings: You may cite our research in your work without advance, express permission.
 Creating a short excerpt from one of our reports, referencing a statistic and using our data to create your own chart are all permissible uses.
 We do require that you include attribution to Pew Research Center for these uses of our research.
-For academic purposes, we recommend that you include the following information in your citation, which may be altered to suit your citation style:
+In addition, you do not need to obtain permission in advance to use our charts if you are:

-Authors, if available.
-“Report Title.”
-Pew Research Center*, Washington, D.C.
+- “Report Title.”
+Pew Research Center, Washington, D.C.
 (Publication date) URL, date of access if accessed online.

-Jeffrey Passel and D’Vera Cohn.
-“Unauthorized Immigration Population: National and State Trends, 2010.”
+- Example: “Unauthorized Immigration Population: National and State Trends, 2010.”
 Pew Research Center, Washington, D.C.
 (February 1, 2011). http://www.pewhispanic.org/2011/02/01/unauthorized-immigrant-population-brnational-and-state-trends-2010/.

-- Personal Use: You may make reasonable copies of select portions/excerpts of our content, solely for your own noncommercial personal use.
+Personal use: You may make reasonable copies of select portions/excerpts of our content, solely for your own noncommercial personal use.